How To Add A Link Section To WordPress

 This section provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
-For example, if you work with Ethan Smith and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship to the linked person.
+For example, if you work with Ramona Anderson and you link to her blog, you would probably check co-worker or colleague.

-XFN relationships are optional.
-You can leave everything in this section blank and your links will still work.
-XFN makes your links more understandable to some websites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can leave everything in this section blank and all your links will work just fine.
+XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines what relationship exists between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Other ‘rel’ attributes include author, start, help, index, etc. Separate multiple ‘rel’ keywords with spaces.
+The rel attribute specifies what relationship exists between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, enter nofollow into this field.
+Separate multiple ‘rel’ keywords with spaces.

 You can learn more about XFN by visiting the site below: